ghostunnel/ghostunnel/docs/ACCESS-FLAGS.md

 Verify the presence of a DNS subject alternative name (DNS SAN) on the server certificate, on top of the hostname.
 This checks that the given DNS name is listed as a valid name on the certificate.
-Can be repeated to require multiple that at least one of a set of hostnames is present.
+Can be repeated to require that at least one of a set of hostnames is present.

 * `--verify-uri`